AdobeDocs/campaign-classic.en/help/configuration/using/business-oriented-apis.md

 ### XML document example {#xml-document-example}

 This example is based on a custom delivery template from an external data source (a file in this case).
-The configuration is fully described in the delivery template, so all that remains to be sent when the call occurs is the content of the file from the `<externalsource>  element. </externalsource>`
+The configuration is fully described in the delivery template, so all that remains to be sent when the call occurs is the content of the file from the `<externalsource>` element.

 ```
 <delivery>